azzarip/food-explorers/content/emails/Adventures/Paris/SecondBistrot.md

 **Despite the traditional look**, their menu offers **something completely different** from the traditional cuisine, you may expect.

-The energy is a little more vibrant, the crowd a little younger, and the space a little more open. **Not showy or trendy—just quietly confident.**
+The energy is a little more upbeat, the crowd a little younger, and the space a little more open.

+**Still not showy or trendy—just quietly confident.**

-Here, the dishes don’t try to tell a story of tradition, nor to be the cuisine of the grandmother. **They just taste amazing**.
+Here, the dishes don’t try to tell a story of tradition, nor to be the cuisine of the grandmother.

+**They just taste amazing**.

 Nothing fussy, nothing artificial.
 Just instinctive cooking, with flavor as the only rule.